willrstern/support-docs/getting-started/intermediate/load-balance-hello-world.md

 ------------------------------

 Ok, here's where things start getting interesting.
 First thing we need to do is assign this service an API Role.
-You can [read more about API Roles here](https://support.tutum.co/support/solutions/articles/5000012181).
+If you're not sure which to choose, just pick **Full Access** (global).
+You can [read more about API
+Roles here](https://support.tutum.co/support/solutions/articles/5000012181).
 Doing this will pass a *TUTUM_AUTH* environment variable to your service's containers that will allow them to query Tutum's API on your